Sacred Heart Catholic Academy

 This service is provided by New York City and we must adhere to its policies and schedules.
 Qualified students will receive a Metro card.
 Bus privileges can be suspended for MISBEHAVIOR on the bus.
 Two suspensions will mandate that the student may no longer ride the bus for that school year.
 City Metro Cards are issued twice a year and must be reported to NYC Transit before being replaced.
 It is illegal to sell, lend, trade or borrow a card.
 The NYC Transit Authority can fine violators.

-A calendar of events for the months September 2017-June 2018 has already been issued
+A calendar of events for the months September 2018-June 2019 has already been issued

-There will be monthly updates sent home to amend this initial school calendar.
+There will be monthly updates sent home to amend this initial school calendar, as needed

 This form must be filled out completely.
-Please notify the school immediately of changes in home and business address or telephone numbers, especially in the cases of unlisted numbers.
+Please notify the school immediately of changes in home and business address, email or telephone numbers, especially in the cases of unlisted numbers.
 Please review periodically safety rules and family plans for emergency situations which may arise at school and/or home.

 Lunch bags (soft sided) should be purchased for Nursery/PK – 8.
 The school lunch period is from 11:30-12:30pm.
 Lunch must be sent for each day of the school week.
 We ask for a nutritious lunch for the students each day.
 Candy, gum, soda, glass bottles or jars are not permitted.